A Time-Varying Fine Structure Constant from Naturally Ultralight Dark Matter: Form of the Potential at the Onset of Oscillations

 \section{Form of the Potential at the Onset of Oscillations}

-In section \ref{Sec: history} we argued that in the case when $N$ is even and we are in the underdamped scenario, $\eta \gg 1$, the energy density is well approximated by Eq. \eqref{Eq: underdamped rho}.
+In section \ref{Sec: history} we argued that in the case when $N$ is even and we are in the underdamped scenario, $\eta > 1$, the energy density is well approximated by Eq.~\eqref{Eq: underdamped rho}.
 This formula assumes that field only begins the final stage of oscillations once the finite temperature contributions to the potential are small, so that that the potential is well approximated by its zero temperature form.
-In order to verify that this condition holds, we will show that for the range of parameters considered in Fig.~\ref{n_even}, the height difference between the the central maximum and the closest minimum is already within $10\%$ of its final value at the time that the oscillations begin.
+In order to verify that this condition holds, we will show that for most of the range of parameters considered in Fig.~\ref{n_even}, the height difference between the the central maximum and the closest minimum is already within $10\%$ of its final value at the time that the oscillations begin.
+Recall that the potential is proportional to the sum of two cosines